Jtsalam/Jtsalam.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently in my second year pursuing a Computer Science degree at the University of Saskatchewan, with a specialization in Artificial Intelligence.
+I'm currently in my third year pursuing a Computer Science degree at the University of Saskatchewan, with a specialization in Artificial Intelligence.
 It's been a rewarding journey so far, diving deep into the theory behind computation while also exploring how to build systems that learn, adapt, and make decisions.

 My passion lies in building full-stack Artificial Intelligence and Machine Learning solutions that blend solid software engineering with practical AI research.
 I'm constantly fascinated by how these technologies can be applied to solve real-world problems, especially those that directly affect my community and the people around me.